-- And avoid P-value fishing or “p-hacking,” like changing your strategy just to win the game.
+- Avoid P-value fishing or “p-hacking,” like changing your strategy just to win the game.
 When you test a bunch of things at once, you’re more likely to get a “wow” result by sheer luck, like throwing a bunch of balls and hoping one will go in.

 Video Games and Hypothesis Testing

 Emily had been given a project to conduct a hypothesis test on a topic of her choice.
 She was a passionate gamer, spending most of her free time exploring digital realms and honing her skills in various video games.
 Naturally, she chose to delve into the world of video games for her project.